How long is Paul Goldschmidt's contract?

-Last Modified Feb 4, 2025 16:12 GMT
+Last Modified May 24, 2025 08:52 GMT

-Paul Goldschmidt's Contract
+Paul Goldschmidt Contract

-Paul Goldschmidt.
-Source: Getty Images
+Paul Goldschmidt, Source: Getty Images

-Paul Edward Goldschmidt is an American professional baseball first baseman for the New York Yankees of Major League Baseball (MLB).
+Paul Goldschmidt is an American professional baseball first baseman for the New York Yankees of Major League Baseball (MLB).
 He joined the Yankees on December 30, 2024, signing a one-year contract, as per Spotrac.
 He attended The Woodlands High School and played for their baseball team before joining Texas State University, where he played collegiate baseball for the Texas State Bobcats.

-The Arizona Diamondbacks selected Goldschmidt as the 246th pick in the eight round of the 2009 MLB Draft.
+The Arizona Diamondbacks selected Goldschmidt as the 246th pick in the eighth round of the 2009 MLB Draft.
 He made his MLB debut on August 1, 2011, for the Diamondbacks and played for them until 2018.
 On December 5, 2018, the Diamondbacks traded Goldschmidt to the St. Louis Cardinals in a multi-player trade.
 He played for the Cardinals until 2024 before signing a one-year contract with the Yankees in December 2024.
-As of the 2024 season, Goldschmidt has been selected to the MLB All-Star Game seven times throughout his MLB career.
+As of the 2024 season, Goldschmidt has been selected for the MLB All-Star Game seven times throughout his MLB career.
 He has also received multiple honors, including four Gold Glove Awards (2013, 2015, 2017, 2021) and five Silver Slugger Awards (2013, 2015, 2017, 2018, 2022).
 Additionally, he won the NL Hank Aaron Award twice (2013, 2022).
 He represented the United States in the 2017 World Baseball Classic.

-Paul Goldschmidt’s contract breakdown
+Paul Goldschmidt’s Contract Breakdown

-On Dec 21, 2024, Paul Goldschmidt signed a one-year contract with the New York Yankees worth $12,500,000, as reported by Spotrac.
+On Dec 21, 2024, Paul Goldschmidt signed a one-year contract with the New York Yankees worth $12.5 million, as reported by Spotrac.

 YearBase SalarySigning BonusCap HitDead CapYearly Cash